rainyl/opencv_dart/packages/opencv_core/README.md

 > [!IMPORTANT]
 >
 > OpenCV SDK (~100M) will be downloaded via `FetchContent` of cmake, you can
-> set `DARTCV_CACHE_PATH` environment variable to cache it and avoid downloading it again.
+> set `DARTCV_CACHE_DIR` environment variable to cache it and avoid downloading it again.

 ## Supported platforms